 You’ve just walked into the lunch room, where you overhear a male colleague gushing about his recent pay rise.
 Your stomach suddenly knots — where’s your pay rise?
 Don’t you have the same expertise as your co-worker?

-If you have evidence that you’re being paid less than your colleagues for the same work, now’s the time to have a conversation with your boss.
+If you have evidence that you’re being paid less than your co-workers for the same work, now’s the time to have a conversation with your boss about unfair pay.

 The gender pay gap exists for various reasons, but balancing motherhood with work is among the most conspicuous, and it’s an issue that we still haven’t resolved.
 Women often elect to return to the workforce part-time so they can nurture their children.
 Unfortunately, this decision can incur the ‘motherhood penalty’, which can have a significant impact on their careers.